nigel-daniels/MMM-3Day-Forecast/README.md

 ![3 day forecast](3day.png "3 day forecast.")
 OR ![3 day forecast](3-day2.png "3 day forecast.")

 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/develop).
 This module shows a 3 day forecast (today, tomorrow and the day after) using the Open Weather API.
 It displays the overall weather condition, highest temperature, likely-hood of rain, average humidity, highest windspeed and its direction forecast.
 Todays forecasts the conditions over the next few hours and the Tomorrow and Day After forecasts are based on the conditions around the middle of the day.
 This is designed to compliment the [MMM-Weather-Now](https://github.com/nigel-daniels/MMM-Weather-Now) module.<br>
-**Note:** This module used to use BitWeather but they reduced the free calls to an unusable amount :-( As of Oct 2022 the module has migrated to using the [Open Weather](https://openweathermap.org) API.
+**Note:** This module used to use Open Weather but they reduced the free calls :-( As of May 2024 the module has migrated to using the [Weather API](https://www.weatherapi.com).
 The only thing you should need to change in the config is your `api_key` (See below).

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/nigel-daniels/MMM-3Day-Forecast`.
 A new folder `MMM-3Day-Forecast` will appear, navigate into it.